So today is “Blue Monday” – the most depressing day of the year.

 If you’ve been following my Instagram Stories, you’ll know that lately I’ve been feeling the blues myself!

 Last week I talked about how during the first week of January I had a major case of the “Stepmom Blues” [you can read that blog posts HERE]

 To be honest, it was more than just the stepmom blues.
-I was feeling unmotivated, irritable, and just, like I said, BLAH - which was REALLY frustrating because I (like everyone else) planned on hitting the ground running in 2018
+I was feeling unmotivated, irritable, and just, like I said, BLAH – which was REALLY frustrating because I (like everyone else) planned on hitting the ground running this year.

 After having friends with the winter blues in previous years, and then experiencing it first hand myself, I can vouch that it’s the real deal.

 However, I also know that there are things you can go do buck up and plow through!